History of trigonometry: Etymology

-The word tangent comes from Latin tangens meaning "touching", since the line touches the circle of unit radius, whereas secant stems from Latin secans "cutting" since the line cuts the circle.
+The word tangent comes from Latin tangens meaning "touching", since the line touches the circle of unit radius, whereas secant stems from Latin secans "cutting" since the line cuts the circle (see the figure at Pythagorean identities).

 The prefix "co-" (in "cosine", "cotangent", "cosecant") is found in Edmund Gunter's Canon triangulorum (1620), which defines the cosinus as an abbreviation for the sinus complementi (sine of the complementary angle) and proceeds to define the cotangens similarly.

 The words "minute" and "second" are derived from the Latin phrases partes minutae primae and partes minutae secundae.
 These roughly translate to "first small parts" and "second small parts".

-Development
+Ancient

 Ancient Near East

 The ancient Egyptians and Babylonians had known of theorems on the ratios of the sides of similar triangles for many centuries.
 However, as pre-Hellenic societies lacked the concept of an angle measure, they were limited to studying the sides of triangles instead.

 The Babylonian astronomers kept detailed records on the rising and setting of stars, the motion of the planets, and the solar and lunar eclipses, all of which required familiarity with angular distances measured on the celestial sphere.
 Based on one interpretation of the Plimpton 322 cuneiform tablet (c.
-1900 BC), some have even asserted that the ancient Babylonians had a table of secants but does not work in this context as without using circles and angles in the situation modern trigonometric notations won't apply.
+1900 BC), some have even asserted that the ancient Babylonians had a table of secants but does not work in this context as without using circles and angles in the situation modern trigonometric notations will not apply.
 There is, however, much debate as to whether it is a table of Pythagorean triples, a solution of quadratic equations, or a trigonometric table.

 The Egyptians, on the other hand, used a primitive form of trigonometry for building pyramids in the 2nd millennium BC.
 The Rhind Mathematical Papyrus, written by the Egyptian scribe Ahmes (c.
 1680–1620 BC), contains the following problem related to trigonometry:

 Ahmes' solution to the problem is the ratio of half the side of the base of the pyramid to its height, or the run-to-rise ratio of its face.
 In other words, the quantity he found for the seked is the cotangent of the angle to the base of the pyramid and its face.